Full of beautiful colors, juicy fruits, and hearty toppings, this Healthy Fruit Cereal is a fun and delicious way to enjoy cereal in the morning!

-Notice the difference in length of both of these cereal options.
+Notice the difference in the number of ingredients.
 You can clearly see that the overnight oats recipe uses just a handful of ingredients.
-Also, as you read through the ingredients used in Honey Bunches of Oats, you’ll notice that there are 5 different kinds of sweetener used as well as added coloring, artificial flavors and extracts.
+Also, as you read through the ingredients used in Honey Bunches of Oats, you'll notice that there are 5 different kinds of sweetener used (sugar, brown sugar, corn syrup, malted corn and barley syrup, and honey) as well as added coloring, artificial flavors and extracts.

 Now please don't read this post as me saying you should never eat store-bought cereal again!
 I still eat store-bought cereal from time-to-time because it's nostalgic and delicious.
 However, eating homemade cereal and cereal alternatives is what I choose to do on a regular basis.
 You do you!

 Possible ingredients for healthy fruit cereal